-In year two, when choosing your four-year college, review your options for the business or math elective in semester four to ensure you will meet the requirements of the four-year college/university to which you are transferring.

-To determine whether you should enroll in one of these courses, please consult the appropriate transfer agreement and/or contact the Admissions Office of the four-year school.
+In Semester 4, review your options for the Business or Math Elective to ensure you meet the requirements of the four-year college/university to which you are transferring.
+Please consult the appropriate transfer agreement and/or contact the Admissions Office of the four-year school.